jaelynbos/Atenuis_Philippines/README.md

 R version 4.4.1 \
 Python version 3.9.25.

-All software was installed through Conda (including Bioconda and Conda-Forge channels).

 ## Bioinformatic pre-processing
 Reads dowloaded from NCBI are de-multiplexed and merged across lanes.
 Bioinformatic procssing should be conducted using the following scripts in order: